Qarik-Group/librdkafka-buildpack/README.md

 # librdkafka buildpack for Cloud Foundry

 [librdkafka](https://github.com/edenhill/librdkafka) is the Apache Kafka C/C++ library by [Magnus Edenhill](http://www.edenhill.se/).
-It is required to be installed before using language binding libraries like Python's `librdkafka-python`.
+It is required to be installed before using language binding libraries like Python's `confluent-kafka`.
 This buildpack will install a pre-compiled version of librdkafka that will immediately work with your Cloud Foundry application.

 ## Updates via CI